Claim: Photograph shows Barack Obama without his hand over his heart while the U.S. national anthem is being played.

 "I think the bottom line is that you show respect with your demeanor," she said.
 "Whether you put your hand over your heart, hold your hat at shoulder level or waist level, is really in this day and age irrelevant."

 As for whether this incident was an "accident," whether Senator Obama habitually declines to perform the hand-over-heart gesture, or whether there's any particular meaning to the (non-)action, an Obama campaign spokesperson responded: "Sometimes he does, sometimes he doesn't.
 In no way was he making any sort of statement, and any suggestion to the contrary is ridiculous."
-The senator himself said that "My grandfather taught me when I was 2.
+The senator himself said that "My grandfather taught me when I was two.
 During the Pledge of Allegiance, you put your hand over your heart.
 During the national anthem, you sing."

 When television's Inside Edition ran a segment on this issue, they included some images (supplied by the Obama campaign) of the senator standing with his hand over his heart during other playings of the national anthem: